Provider Alert: MTI Discount "Contract"

 In addition to discounted reimbursement rates, the MTI authorization stipulates:

-• “Invoices received after 45 days from the date of service will be denied” — even though California Labor Code Section 4603.2 gives providers a whole year to submit bills for injured worker treatment.
+• “Invoices received after 45 days from the date of service will be denied” — even though, in this instance, California Labor Code Section 4603.2 gives providers a whole year to submit bills for injured worker treatment.

 • MTI is allowed 45 days to pay the bill – even though California Labor Code Section 4603.4 demands payment in 15 working days if a provider chooses to send an e-bill